 Cohousing was pioneered in Denmark in the 1960s by a group of working parents who realised that if they shared many of the household tasks across the community, they would have far more time to socialise and be with their children, and it would also reduce living costs*.
-The cohousing movement is gaining momentum around the world.
 In Sweden and Holland it is well established as a social housing (public housing) and senior housing alternative, and it’s also becoming more popular in the US and other countries.

 Cohousing neighbourhoods are typically designed for 12 to 35 households.
 Homes are owner-occupied or rented, with units often being smaller in size and clustered together to allow for more shared open space.

 Cohousing has such exciting potential and many benefits: